oracle-livelabs/pts/ai-vector-search-fundamentals/1-introduction/introduction.md

 * Perform an approximate similarity search.
 * Use similarity search with traditional relational searches.
 * Run an APEX demo using the previously created data and queries.
+* Learn how to create a Retrieval Augmented Generation (RAG) pipeline using AI Vector Search.

 ### Prerequisites

 This lab assumes you have:

 * An Oracle Account (oracle.com account)

 ## Dataset

-This workshop will use a public dataset from the [US National Parks] (https://www.nps.gov/subjects/science/science-data.htm) web site.
+This workshop will use two public sources:

+* A public dataset from the [US National Parks] (https://www.nps.gov/subjects/science/science-data.htm) web site.
 There are two tables, a PARKS table that describes the different National Parks, and a PARK_IMAGES table that has one or more images for each of the parks.
+* A [Sample Employee Handbook](https://www.501commons.org/resources/tools-and-best-practices/human-resources/sample-employee-handbook-national-council-of-nonprofits) from the National Council of Nonprofit Associations.
+This pdf will be used in the Retrieval Augmented Generation (RAG) lab.

 ## Tools

 The examples in the Lab were run using the Google Chrome browser.
-If you use a different browser some attributes may be slightly different.
+If you use a different browser some attributes may look slightly different.
 For example, cut and paste may behave differently, and opening new windows based on a URL may have slightly different instructions.

-In this Lab you will use the SQL Developer Web tool to access the database and run queries.
-The URL to invoke SQL Developer Web is listed in the "View Login Info" details.
-If you are not familiar with SQL Developer Web you can run through a short tutorial by clicking on the binoculars in the circled image below once you start SQL Developer Web in each of the following labs.
+In this Lab you will use Database Actions SQL Worksheet to access the database and run queries.
+The URL to invoke SQL Worksheet is listed in the "View Login Info" details.
+If you are not familiar with SQL Worksheet you can run through a short tutorial by clicking on the binoculars in the circled image below once you start SQL Worksheet in each of the following labs.

 ![sqldev help](images/sqldev_help.png " ")

 In the last lab you will use APEX to run an application demonstration of just how powerful AI Vector Search can be.
 The URL to invoke the APEX demo is also listed in the "View Login Info" details.

 Each lab starts out with a "Connecting to your Oracle AI Vector Database" section which explains how to find and invoke the URL in detail.

 You may now **proceed to the next lab**